About Coldstream, Rosemary (MBALI)

 The River Garden

-The River Garden is a modern courtyard garden in a dramatic setting.
-The client's brief was to make the most of their location next to a small river.
-The geometric design, with an emphasis on the horizontal, maximises the width of the garden and helps to frame the view.
+This is a modern courtyard garden in a dramatic setting.
+The client’s brief was to make the most of this beautiful location next to a small river.
+The geometric design, with an emphasis on horizontals, maximises the width and helps frame the view.
 The lower terrace is reminiscent of a jetty, cantilevered over the water and wrapping around the tree.
-The curved seating allows for a late afternoon spot to sit and watch the world - and the local wildlife drift by.
-Winner of the SGD Awards 2014 Pocket Garden Award.
+The curved seating offers a late afternoon spot to sit and watch the world – and the local wildlife – drift by.
+Principal winner Design Excellence under 50K BALI Awards 2015.